gadetmartin/Portfolio/Projects/Master HCI/3D Printed Tangible Surface/README.md

 ### Project Description

-The goal of this project was to create a tangible and alterable surface made of 3D-printed, flat, repetitive patterns.
+The goal of this project was to create a tangible and modifiable surface made of 3D-printed, flat, repetitive patterns.
 After an introduction to the different software tools, we chose, designed, and modeled our pattern in Autodesk Fusion 360.
-We created some prototypes using laser-cut paper sheets to test attachment techniques, etc., and then moved on to real 3D printing.
+We created prototypes using laser-cut paper sheets to test attachment techniques, and then moved on to actual 3D printing.
 In the end, it was possible to shape this surface into a 3D object.
 Personally, I chose to make a guitar strap, a ukulele transport case, and a tote bag.
 Finally, the objects were exhibited in an exhibition room at the École Normale Supérieure building.

 ### Document Descriptions